ASLManasa/HACKS/README.md

 ### Process of Data Mining
 Data mining is an iterative process and it goes through the following phases laid down by Cross Industry Standard Process for Data Mining (CISP-DM) process model:
+### Importance of Data Mining
+1. Data Mining helps to find out the customer behavior towards a business.
+2. It helps in making crucial decisions for the company’s growth.
+3. It helps in gaining the competitive advantage over other businesses.